-F5.6 applies only to those soil and waste pipes which pass through a floor required to have sound insulation, and those that pass through more than one sole-occupancy unit.

-F5.6 does not apply if the pipes serve only a single unit; or any part of a Class 2, Class 3 or Class 9c building which is not part of a sole-occupancy unit.
+F5.6 details separation requirements for services.
+The requirements only apply to services which pass through more than one sole-occupancy unit or are located in a wall or floor cavity which separates sole-occupancy units.
+F5.6 does not apply if the pipe is only located in a single unit, or any part of a Class 2, 3 or 9c aged care building which is not part of a sole-occupancy unit.

-The Rw values do not take account of the inherent acoustic properties of the pipe material.
+The $R_w + C{tr}$ values do not take account of the inherent acoustic properties of a pipe material.